fpereiro/tnote/index.md

 **do jo re ka mi fa pe sol bu la te zi**

 The sounds are nonsensical, but they are chosen to start with different letters than the traditional seven sounds.
 Notice also that *si* is pronounced *zi* to start with a different letter than *sol*.

+An alternate idea I'm playing with is to sing the numbers from 1 to 12 instead of a nonsensical sound.
+This has the advantage that the mathematical relationship between notes starts to be immediately more clear and in the forefront of your mind.
+The disadvantage is that it's not so easy to pronounce numbers in a quick and unambiguous way (at least not in the languages I know).

+In English, I'm working with these sounds: "ua", "two", "tri", "fo", "fai", "si", "sev", "eit", "nai", "te", "il", "tue".